Much of comma use (especially on the ACT) comes down to clauses. A clause is a group of words that contains a subject and a verb. Let’s review.

 Dependent clauses

-An independent can stand alone as a sentence.
-In other words, an independent clause is really just a complete sentence.
+An independent clause can stand alone as a sentence.
+In other words, an independent clause is a complete sentence.

 One downside to the digital age is the disappearance of snow days.

 This is a complete sentence.
-It has a subject-verb set (age-is) and includes all the words that go with the fact that “age-is.”
+It has a subject-verb pair (age-is) and includes all the words that go with that idea.

 Dependent clauses still contain a subject and a verb, but they can’t stand alone as a sentence.
-This is usually because a word at the beginning of it means it has to be resolved in some way.
-See below.
+Usually, this is because a word at the beginning signals that the idea is incomplete and needs to be finished by an independent clause.

 Because the pandemic moved us in this direction…